flant/shell-operator/HOOKS.md

 ]
 ```

+> Note: hook execution at startup with "Synchronization" binding context can be turned off with `executeHookOnSynchronization: false`

 #### "Event" binding context

 If pod `pod-321d12` is then added into namespace 'default', then the hook will be executed with the "Event"-type binding context: